studentischen Hotline im Oktober:

 The examination regulations relevant at the time shall apply.

 The lessons in the degree program are mostly held in English.
 Only few lectures can be heard in German.
 Therefore, sufficient skills in English must be documented by the applicants who have not acquired their study qualification in an exclusively English-speaking facility or who have English as their native language.
-The following evidence is accepted: TOEFL and IBT (at least 94 credits), IELTS (at least 6.5), Cambridge B2 First, Grade A only (180+ points) or certificates that document language skills of level B2 GeR (e.g. certificate of general university qualification).
+The following evidence is accepted: TOEFL iBT (at least 94 points), IELTS (score 6.5 or better), Cambridge B2 First, Grade B (173+ points), PTE Academic (at least 58 points) or certificates that document language skills of level B2 according to the CEFR (Common European Framework of Reference for Languages).

 An internship can be completed within the program.